guillaumeteillet/ivr-guillaume-teillet/README.md

 # Getting started with IVR - Interactive Voice Response
-My IVR based on Asterisk / Nexmo / ippi.fr / AWS

-This walkthrough describes how to create an IVR (Interactive Voice Response) in few easy steps and how to run it on your EC2 (Amazon Web Service).
+This walkthrough describes how to create an IVR (Interactive Voice Response) based on Asterisk / Nexmo / ippi.fr / AWS in few easy steps and how to run it on your EC2 (Amazon Web Service).

 ### Prerequisites